National University Hospital: History

 NUH received its new staff on 15 January 1985 (on the same day itself, Kent Ridge Hospital was renamed to NUH).
-The hospital opened to the public and received its first patients on 24 June 1985, with the opening of two departments namely the Department of Medicine and the Department of Orthopaedic Surgery.
+The hospital opened to the public and received its first patients on 24 June 1985, with the opening of two departments namely the Department of Medicine and the Department of Orthopedic Surgery.
 The hospital was then officially opened on 17 June 1986 by Goh Chok Tong, then First Deputy Prime Minister and Minister for Defence.
 Prior to its opening, clinical training for the students of NUS was carried out at the Singapore General Hospital (SGH), where the university's medical school was located until it moved to the new NUS campus at Kent Ridge in 1986.

 The hospital was originally owned by Temasek Holdings, a government investment holding company.
 It came under the Ministry of Health's Health Corporation of Singapore (HCS) in 1987.
-In 1990 the government decided to hand over the governance of the hospital to the National University of Singapore (NUS).
+In 1990, the government decided to hand over the governance of the hospital to the National University of Singapore (NUS).
 This was in tune with the government's idea of making NUH the principal medical teaching institution of Singapore.
 In order to avoid duplication of services, the government decided to make highly specialised units available at only two places, SGH and NUH.
 All other hospitals were to house general speciality departments only.
 Since NUH was too large a financial operation to be transferred entirely in one go, the hospital first reverted to Temasek Holdings before being transferred to NUS in phases.
 The hospital added in a 200-bed, seven-storey tower ward block, eight operating theatres, and intensive care units over an area of 3.2 ha at a cost of S$100 million.

 NUH was conferred the Joint Commission International (JCI) accreditation in August 2004 and the Singapore Service Class award in July 2004.
 It also received a triple ISO certification:

 In August 2007, Minister for Health Khaw Boon Wan announced plans to build two new national centres at NUH for heart and cancer treatments.
 The National University Heart Centre, Singapore (NUHCS) announced its plans during a press conference on 2 December 2008 to improve its care and treatment for patients.
 This will be done by scoping patient care and the delivery of clinical services into four systematic, holistic, and phased programmes: